What are the warning signs of nursing home abuse and neglect?

 The longer you wait to take legal action, the more challenging your case often becomes.
 There’s even a deadline for taking legal action in Georgia when it comes to nursing home abuse or neglect.
 That deadline (known as the statute of limitations) expires two years after your loved one’s abuse or neglect.
 That’s why we want to help you now.

 Schedule an appointment with a Georgia nursing home abuse attorney who puts your family’s needs first.
 Contact our law firm and schedule your free case evaluation with us.
 We can meet with you in our Decatur office, in your home, in a hospital room, virtually via video chat or wherever works best for you.

-One of the most telltale signs of nursing home abuse is unexplained injuries.
+One of the telltale signs of nursing home abuse is unexplained injuries.
 If your loved one suddenly has a broken arm, fractured hip, or another serious injury, it could be because a nursing home employee abused them or was not watching them.
-When this happens, it’s our job to investigate what happened and help you holding the nursing home accountable for its actions.
+A resident may also develop a bedsore, which is a sign that they have been left in one position for too long.
+It’s our job to investigate what happened and help you hold the nursing home accountable for its actions.